 - Font colour: Changes the font colour of the scorecard label.

-- Font size: Changes the font size of the scorecard label.
+- Font size: Setting for the size of the font of the scorecard label.

-- Font family: Changes the font family of the scorecard label.
+- Font family: Setting for the font family of the scorecard label.

-- Hide Metric Name: Hides the default metric name (which comes from the data source).
+- Hide Metric Name: Makes the default metric name hidden (which comes from the data source).
 You can use the Text tool to add a custom metric label.

 - Alignment: Align the metric name, primary value, and comparison value.

-- Opacity: Sets the chart's opacity.
+- Opacity: Specifies the chart's transparency.
 100% opacity completely hides objects behind the chart.
 0% opacity makes the chart invisible.

-- Border Color: Sets the chart border colour.
+- Border Color: Specifies the chart border colour.

-- Border Weight: Sets the chart border line thickness.
+- Border Weight: Changes the chart border line thickness.

-- Border Style: Sets the chart borderline style.
+- Border Style: Changes the chart borderline style.

 - Add border shadow: Adds a shadow to the chart lower and right borders.

-Padding: Use these options to control the line height and left, right, and top padding within the chart.
+Padding: Use these options to adjust the line height and left, right, and top padding within the chart.

-Chart Header: The chart header lets viewers perform various actions on the chart, such as exporting the data, drilling up or down, and viewing the chart in the Explorer tool.
+Chart Header: Viewers can take a variety of activities on the chart, including exporting the data, diving down or going to the Explorer tool.
 You can choose a show on hover - which is the default, always show and do not show.